 Quarterly mutual fund report card

 At The HSA Report Card we are big proponents of passive index investing and thus rate highly administrators that offer low-cost index funds for each of the major asset classes.
 In the chart above, you can see that the HealthEquity investment lineup offers low-cost index funds for every major asset class.
 HealthEquity has one of the strongest investment lineups among the top 10 HSA administrators.
-The lineup is composed of only Vanguard funds with low-cost, broadly diversified index funds representing 65% of choices.
 Of note is the relatively small number of total offerings (23), which we view favorably.
 A lot of research has shown that offering too much choice can lead to bad decisions or even decision paralysis.

 How expensive are the funds in the HealthEquity investment lineup?